-How do I schedule an appointment?

 -How do I choose the right therapist?

-There is a great deal of evidence that a good fit between a therapist and client is essential to good outcomes from therapy.
+There is a great deal of evidence that a good fit between a therapist and client is essential to good outcomes from therapy - that it isn't just about having the knowledge, but having the relational connection.
 If you think about this, it is very different than other professions and services.
-You may not like your computer technician, but if he or she is the best at what they do then you are likely to get a good product.
 In therapy, I encourage you to shop around.
 It may be that the first therapist you meet is a great fit.
 If so, fantastic!
 Therapy does not work without full disclosure of the problems you are facing.
 If you do not trust and feel comfortable with your therapist, you are not likely to be fully open to the process.
 Find someone wise and nonjudgmental, but also someone caring and warm.
 However, don't neglect the science - be sure to ask your therapist the approach they will be taking and if they are using an approach that has some research backing regarding good outcomes.

 -Should I see a therapist, a medication prescriber, or both?

 You are going to find that there are many types of therapists.
-Some examples will include LPC's, LMFT's, LCSW's, and Licensed Psychologists.
-Each of these examples of providers are qualified to provide therapy.
-I would highly recommend that you work with someone licensed, and go to the state of CO DORA website to verify their license.
-If you are not currently on psychotropic medication, it is often a good starting point to see if your therapist recommends that you see a prescriber.
-Examples of prescribers will include your PCP, and then mental health prescribing specialists that might have the letters of PA, NP / APRN, or a Psychiatrist.
+Some examples will include LPC's, LMFT's, LCSW's, and Licensed Psychologists PhDs or PsyD's).
+Each of these examples of providers is qualified to provide therapy.
+I would highly recommend that you work with someone licensed, and go to the state of CO DORA website to verify their license - you can do this for any of our providers at Plankeel Counseling, LLC.
+If you are not currently on psychotropic medication, it is often a good idea at some point to see if your therapist recommends that you see a prescriber.
+We do not prescriber medicine at Plankeel Counseling, LLC.
+Examples of prescribers will include your PCP or primary care doctor, and then mental health prescribing specialists that might have the letters of PA, NP / APRN, or a Psychiatrist, MD.
 For certain mental health problems, it is best to work with both a therapist and a prescriber.
 Examples would be Bipolar Disorder or Schizophrenia.
-This is a complicated topic, but do know that not every mental health problem will require any medicine.
-In fact, very often it is best to see if therapy alone reduces your symptoms.
-If you really aren't sure, please give me a call and I'm happy to offer some consultation in making this decision.
+This is a complicated topic, but do know that not every mental health problem will require medicine as part of treatment.
+In fact, very often it is best to see if therapy alone reduces your symptoms as the starting point.
+If you really aren't sure, please give us a call and we'd be happy to offer some consultation in making this decision.

-Please understand that we only schedule between 5-7 clients a day for one hour sessions.
+Please understand that we only schedule between 4-8 clients a day for one-hour or 90-minute sessions.
 Given this, it is very important that we have ample notice for cancellations so that we are able to offer this time to other clients.
-Therefore, we do charge $55 for your session if you do not call at least 24 hours in advance to cancel your appointment.
-We do offer online scheduling so that you are able to easily change your appointment time using this calendar without waiting for a return call.
-You may access that calendar within this website by clicking on either Client Portal or Make an Appointment.
+Therefore, we do charge a $55 no-show or late cancellation fee.
+24 hours notice is required.
 Thanks for your understanding.

 -How does insurance work in your particular office?